 Fey broke into comedy as part of the Chicago-based improvisational comedy group The Second City.
 She then joined SNL as a writer, later becoming head writer and a performer.
 In 2004, wrote the screenplay for Mean Girls (and also co-starred).

 After leaving SNL in 2006, Fey created the sitcom 30 Rock.
 In 2011, she released her memoir, Bossypants, which gave her a Grammy Award nomination.
-In 2015, she co-created the Netflix comedy series Unbreakable Kimmy Schmidt.
+She moved to the Netflix platform in 2015 where she co-created the comedy series Unbreakable Kimmy Schmidt.